Nuttalls waterweed

 - Traded as a garden plant.

-Is it found in Ireland or Northern Ireland?
+Is it found in Northern Ireland?

-- More information can be found at NBDC and NBN Atlas NI.
+- This species now occurs in Northern Ireland.
+More distribution information can be found at NBN Atlas NI.

-- If it is in Northern Ireland @ the Centre for Environmental Data & Recording (CEDaR) - Or via the iRecord App.
+You can help by reporting any sightings: @ the Centre for Environmental Data & Recording (CEDaR) - Or via the iRecord App.

-Prevent Spread
+Prevent Spread:

 - Promote native species and biodiversity - use alternative, native plants